IlgizMamyshev/dnscp/README.md

 - **Linux (Operation System)**:

-Update your operating system on your target servers before deploying;
+Update your operating system on your target servers before deploying.

 Patroni hosts must be joined to Active Directory Domain, if DNS authentication required.